Esri/solution.js/packages/creator/examples/README.md

 [license-img]: https://img.shields.io/badge/license-Apache%202.0-blue.svg
 [license-url]: #license

-## solution-common package examples
+## solution-creator package examples

-These examples illustrate the use of the solution-common package.
+These examples illustrate the use of the solution-creator package.

-### convertExtent

-Gets the extents of an ArcGIS Online portal and converts them to WGS84 (wkid 4326).
-Includes the RunKit example for [@esri/solution-common](https://www.npmjs.com/package/@esri/solution-common).

-### copyItemInfo

-Makes a copy of an ArcGIS Online item.

-### copySolutions

-Copies an ArcGIS Online solution from one organization to another.

-### getGUID

-Generates a pseudo GUID with and without dashes.

-### getItemInfo

-Gets information about an ArcGIS Online item.

-### polyfillExplorer

-Runs polyfill examples for testing in Microsoft browsers.

-### sanitizer
+### createSolution

-Sanitizes HTML snippets.
+Creates a solution using the AGO id of an item or a group.

 ### Frequently Asked Questions